Wzhang3912/Classifying-Recipe-Popularity-and-Rating-with-Imbalanced-Data/index.md

 <br>

-We shuffle the `is_popular` 1000 times and get 1000 simulated difference in mean test statistics of `sugar` column during the permutation test.
-The emperical distribution of permutation test result is shown as below.
+We shuffle the `is_popular` 1000 times and get 1000 simulated differences in mean test statistics of the `sugar` column during the permutation test.
+The empirical distribution of the permutation test results is shown below.

 <iframe src="figures/hyp.html" width=800 height=600 frameBorder=0></iframe>

 **P-value**: 0.0

-From looking at the graph above, we can see that our observed difference in mean, which is 14.58, is greater than the significance level of simulated difference in mean, which is 6.05, suggesting that the observed statistics in our sample are not merely coincidental.
+From looking at the graph above, we can see that our observed difference in mean, which is 14.58, is greater than the significance level of the simulated difference in mean, which is 6.05, suggesting that the observed statistics in our sample are not merely coincidental.
 Furthermore, the p-value obtained from our permutation testing is 0.0, which falls below our significance level of 0.05.
-Therefore, we **reject our null hypothesis** and in favor of our alternative hypothesis: recipes with high review counts likely have a lower sugar level compared to those with low review counts.
+Therefore, we **reject our null hypothesis**, in favor of our alternative hypothesis: recipes with high review counts likely have a lower sugar level compared to those with low review counts.

-The result can be reasonable that people might like to give high rating to recipes with lower sugar content in food, and food with a lower sugar level is considered more healthy.
+The result can be reasonable that people might like to give high ratings to recipes with lower sugar content in food, and food with a lower sugar level is considered more healthy.

 ---

 ## Framing a Prediction Problem

-Recall from the introduction that we are interesting in the following problem:
+Recall from the introduction that we are interested in the following problem:

 **What category does a recipe fall into based on its predicted popularity level and average rating score?**